Instant Pot Hard Boiled Eggs are the BEST and ONLY way to make PERFECT hard-boiled eggs. Eggs are cooked to perfection

-- Place 1 cup of COLD water in inner pot of Instant Pot for a 6 quart instant pot and 1.5 cups COLD water for an 8-quart Instant pot.
+- Place 1 cup of COLD water in the inner pot of Instant Pot for a 6 quart instant pot and 1.5 cups COLD water for an 8-quart Instant pot.

-- Add in egg or steam rack and carefully set as many eggs as desired on or in rack.
+- Add in egg or steam rack and carefully set as many eggs as desired on or in the rack.

-- Place lid on pressure cooker and set for cook time for 5 minutes on high pressure.
+- Place lid on the pressure cooker and set for cook time for 5 minutes on high pressure.

-- Once cook time has elapsed, let pressure release for 5 minutes.
+- Once cook time has elapsed, let the pressure release for 5 minutes.
 Then do a quick release and carefully remove eggs from Instant Pot and place in ice water bath.

 - Let eggs sit in water bath for 5 minutes.

 - Remove eggs from the water bath.

-- Store in fridge for up to 7 days or crack and use within 3 days.
+- Store in the fridge for up to 7 days or crack and use within 3 days.

 - You can use as few as 1 egg and up to 16 eggs in a 6-quart pressure cooker.

-- I find it is best to peel eggs right from water bath, the shell comes off beautifully every single time.
+- I find it is best to peel eggs right from the water bath, the shell comes off beautifully every single time.

 - To help prevent your eggs from cracking during cooking, let your eggs come to room temperature before pressure cooking.

-- Be sure to use cold water, warm water or hot water will change the cook time.
+- Be sure to use cold water, warm water or hot water will change the cooking time.